ptsayli/walletconnect-web3-provider/README.md

-# WalletConnect Providers
+# WalletConnect Web3 Provider

-This implements providers for walletconnect protocol.
+This implements provider for walletconnect protocol.

 You can read more about WalletConnect protocol here: http://walletconnect.org/